Squarespace vs WordPress: Which Is Right For Your Business?

 Ultimately, the choice between Squarespace and WordPress depends on your specific business needs, technical expertise, level of control you require, and budget.
 If you want a user-friendly platform and don't require extensive advanced customisation, Squarespace might be the better option.
 If you need complete control, customisation options, e-commerce, and scalability, WordPress provides a more robust solution.

-If you’re interested in a Squarespace and want to outsource the design, we provide a custom Squarespace website design service for service-based businesses.
-Get in touch to get your project started.
+Personally, Squarespace is the tool I use to build websites for businesses.
+If you’re interested in a Squarespace and want to outsource the design, get in touch to get your project started.

 Emily Lewis